Certifying localizable quantum properties with constant sample complexity: Certifying quantum entanglement

 \section{Certifying quantum entanglement}

-Entanglement is a fundamental feature of quantum mechanics, and certifying it is a central while challenging task in quantum physics~\cite{Ekert1991CryptoBell, Mayers2004SelfTesting, Horodecki2009QunatumEntanglement, Guhne2009EntanglementDetection}.
-Here, we demonstrate how our certification framework provides a highly efficient solution for certifying both bipartite and fully inseparable multipartite entanglement.
+Entanglement is a fundamental feature of quantum mechanics, and certifying it has long been a central yet challenging task in quantum physics~\cite{Ekert1991CryptoBell, Mayers2004SelfTesting, Horodecki2009QunatumEntanglement, Guhne2009EntanglementDetection, Friis2019EntanglementCertification}.
+While fidelity-based witnesses are a powerful and widely used tool~\cite{Guhne2009EntanglementDetection, Riccardi2021Faithfulness, Cao2023GenerationGME}, they suffer from a major practical limitation: measuring fidelity typically requires global measurements, which are often experimentally prohibitive.
+Here, we demonstrate that our certification framework provides a highly efficient solution for certifying both bipartite and fully inseparable multipartite entanglement.
+By relying solely on local measurements, our approach substantially reduces the implementation complexity required to witness entanglement.

 We begin by showing that entanglement across exponentially many bipartitions can be certified with constant sample complexity.
 We then tackle the more demanding task of certifying fully inseparable entanglement.
 Remarkably, we demonstrate an exponential improvement over prior methods, reducing the required sample complexity from linear to logarithmic in the system size for generic quantum states.